GodhoodHorus/StripeFacility/README.md

 So when i have make this libray i was trying to keep in my mind to make your programmation with the Stripe API easy.

-You can clone this library inside the ThirdParty folder, or clone it by using composer
+You can clone this library inside the ThirdParty folder, or install it by using composer

 ```
 composer require godhoodhorus/stripe-facility